+The global water treatment chemicals market has a CAGR of 6.90%.
+The water treatment chemicals market value is projected to be USD 69.23 billion in 2030.
 The chemicals used to treat water are invaluable because they make water safe to drink by removing and killing off dangerous particles and pathogens.
 These include solids, algae, heavy metals, deadly bacteria, minerals, and deadly viruses.

 These chemicals also maintain the pH balance of water by making it less basic in nature.
 Many manufacturing plants need lots of water to operate.
 This is also the case with power generation plants.
 For example, power plants need lots of water to treat the ash that is created from generating power.
 They also need lots of water to generate enough power in the first place.
 They need water to filter gas and flue systems and to cool the equipment that generates the power.